tom-laplace/2025-books/pragmatic-programmer/notes.md

 > "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."

 ### Topic 10 : Orthogonality

+Two or more things are orthogonal if changes in one do not affect any of the others.

+Major benefits :

+- Gain Productivity (smaller components, more reusable, can do more things when combined)
+- Reduce Risk (fewer things to change when one thing changes, code is more isolated so less to break)

+> Don't rely on the properties of things you can't control.

+Be careful when introducing a toolkit or library.

+When coding :

+- Keep your code decoupled
+- Avoid gloabl data
+- Avoid similar functions

+=> Be constantly critical of your code, and thus, refactor it.

+### Topic 11 : Reversibility

+Requirements, users, and hardware change faster than we can get the software developed.

+Instead of carving decisions in stone, think of them more as being written in the sand at the beach.
+A big wave can come along and wipe them out at any time.

+What you can do is make it easy to change.
+Hide third-party APIs behind your own abstraction layers.
+Break your code into components: even if you end up deploying them on a single massive server, this approach is a lot easier than taking a monolithic application and splitting it.

+### Topic 12 : Tracer Bullets

+Look for the important requirements, the ones that define the system.
+Look for the areas where you have doubts, and where you see the biggest risks.
+Then prioritize your development so that these are the first areas you code.

+In fact, given the complexity of today's project setup, with swarms of external dependencies and tools, tracer bullets become even more important. *For us, the very first tracer bullet is simply create the project, add a “hello world!,” and make sure it compiles and runs.*

+Tracer code advantages :

+- Users get to see something working early
+- Developers build a structure to work in
+- You have an intergration platform
+- You have something to demonstrate
+- You have a better feel for progress

+Prototyping generates disposable code.
+Tracer code is lean but complete, and forms part of the skeleton of the final system.

+### Topic 13 : Prototypes and Post-it Notes

+We tend to think of prototypes as code-based, but they don't always have to be.
+Like the car makers, we can build prototypes out of different materials.
+Post-it notes are great for prototyping dynamic things such as workflow and application logic.
+A user interface can be prototyped as a drawing on a whiteboard, as a nonfunctional mock-up drawn with a paint program, or with an interface builder.

+You can prototype :

+- Architecture
+- New functionality in an existing system
+- Structure or contents of external data
+- Third-party tools or components
+- Performance issues
+- User interface design

+What can we ignore when prototyping ?

+- Correctness
+- Completeness
+- Robustness
+- Style

+### Topic 14 : Domain Languages

+### Topic 15 : Estimating

+Scale time estimation as follows :

+- 1/15 days => Days
+- 3/6 weeks => Weeks
+- 8/20 weeks => Months
+- 20+ weeks => Think hard before giving an estimate

+Understand what's being asked, think about the scope before starting to guess.

+Build a Model of the System : What are the major components, and how do they interact ?

+Estimate the effort of each component, and the effort of the system as a whole.

+Give each component a value then calculate the total effort.

+**Keep Track of Your Estimating Progress** : Keep a record of your estimations and if they were accurate.
+When an estimate turns out to be wrong, find out why.

+When asked for an estimate, say "i'll get back to you later".

+## Chapter 3 : The Basic Tools